Value-form: Latin root

 Each of these ten sorts of price ideas referred to different social relations.
-Each social relationship, in turn, involves some kind of transaction - an exchange, an investment, an award, a grant, a fine, a disbursement or transfer, a compensation payment etc. The word "transaction" is itself derived from the Latin transactionem, meaning an "agreement", "an accomplishment", "a done deal".
-The Latin word transactor refers to the mediator or intermediary operative in some kind of deal, and transactus means "pierced", "penetrated", or "stuck through" (many Roman coins had holes through them, for storage on a string, or decorative purposes).
+Each social relationship, in turn, involves some kind of transaction – an exchange, an investment, an award, a grant, a fine, a disbursement or transfer, a compensation payment etc. The word "transaction" is itself derived from the Latin transactionem, meaning an "agreement", "an accomplishment", "a done deal".
+The Latin word transactor refers to the mediator, the "go-between" or intermediary operative in some kind of deal, and transactus means "pierced", "penetrated", or "stuck through" (many Roman coins had holes through them, for storage on a string, or decorative purposes).

 The word pretium, or a price number, do not make all that explicit.
 Nevertheless, the classical concept of price already clearly displayed both an economic or instrumental dimension, and a moral dimension (some prices are appropriate and just, others aren't).
 According to Stephen Gudeman, one aspect of the fetish of prices can manifest itself, when "prices only refer to themselves".
 Prices refer only to themselves, when they are lifted out of the transactional and social context from which they originated, and acquire an independent reality, where price numbers only relate to other price numbers.
 In that sense, the price numbers might hide as much as they reveal.
 While people are focused on the numbers, they forget about the real context that gives rise to the numbers.
 By the time that price numbers decide how people will be relating, prices have acquired a tremendous power in human affairs.

 The price resulting from a calculation may be regarded as symbolizing (representing) one transaction, or many transactions at once, but the validity of this "price abstraction" all depends on whether the computational procedure and valuation method are accepted.
 The modern notion of "the price of something" is often applied to sums of money denoting various quite different financial categories (e.g. a purchase or sale cost, the amount of a liability, the amount of a compensation, an asset value, an asset yield, an interest rate etc.).
 It can be difficult to work out, even for an economist, what a price really means, and price information can be deceptive.

 A (simple) price is transparent, if (1) it expresses clearly how much money has to be paid to acquire a product, asset or service, and if (2) its meaning is understood in the same way by all concerned.
 Things get more complicated, if many prices have to be added, subtracted, divided and multiplied in order to value something (an aggregated total price).
 Here, a method of price calculation is involved which assumes conventions, definitions and concepts which could vary to some or other extent.
 In order to understand this price, it is necessary to understand how it is arrived at, and whether the method is acceptable or correct.